 Dental care is important for all cats.
 Your Siamese should have his teeth brushed regularly with a cat toothbrush and toothpaste (never use human toothpaste on a cat).
 Or you can feed him raw chicken necks or human grade chunks of beef two to three times a week.

-Siamese cats should not be allowed to roam free as there are too many dangers out there.
+Do not let your Siamese cat roam free, there are too many dangers out there.
 If possible, give him access to a cat enclosure which keeps him safe, but allows him to enjoy the outdoors.

 He should be fed a good quality diet, preferably wet.
 Find out what the breeder has been feeding him and give him the same diet, if you would prefer to feed him something different, slowly introduce the new food while feeding less of the old food.

 Siamese very commonly bond strongly with one member of the household, and can sometimes become quite jealous.
 If you want a constant companion, who will follow you around, conversing with you, then the Siamese is for you.
 Another breed may be more suitable if you want a more hands-off type of cat.
 Siamese cats really do like to be the king or queen of their domain.